22 Experiments and Quasi-Experiments

 The DiD approach is based on the assumption that, on average, the treatment and control groups would have followed the same trend in the absence of treatment.
 This assumption is called the parallel trends assumption in the literature.
 In Figure 22.2, the trend in the average outcome for the treated group in the absence of treatment is illustrated with the dashed black line.
 Thus, the counterfactual average outcome for the treated group in the post-treatment period is \(\bar{Y}^{\text{treatment, after}} = 50\), so that the dashed line is parallel to the steel blue line.
 This assumption ensures that the difference between the observed average outcome \(\bar{Y}^{treatment,after}=80\) and the counterfactual average outcome \(\bar{Y}^{\text{treatment, after}} = 50\) is due to the treatment.

 The DiD estimator in Equation 22.5 suggests that we can alternatively compute it using the following regression model: \[ \begin{align} \Delta Y_i=\beta_0+\beta_1D_i+u_i, \end{align} \tag{22.6}\] where \(\Delta Y_i\) represents the change in the post-treatment value of \(Y_i\) minus the pre-treatment value for the \(i\)th individual, and \(D_i\) is the treatment indicator.
-In this regression, the DiD estimator is the OLS estimator of \(\beta_1=\E[\Delta Y_i|D_i=1]-\E[\Delta Y_i|D_i=0]\).
+Since \(D_i\) is a binary variable, we have \(\beta_1=\E[\Delta Y_i|D_i=1]-\E[\Delta Y_i|D_i=0]\).
+Thus, the OLS estimator of \(\beta_1\) in Equation 22.6 is equivalent to the DiD estimator in Equation 22.5.

 22.6.2 Differences-in-differences with multiple time periods